- PhD, Sociology – UQ

 Co-founder and researcher in residence at We Skate QLD (formerly Girls Skate Brisbane 2016 to current)

-Co-founder and lead facilitator of Consent is Rad International Campaign (2019 – current)
+Co-founder and project leader of Consent is Rad International Campaign (2019 – current)

 Co-founder of the Asian Australian Films, Forum and Network (2011 – current)